Soli Deo gloria

 "Maybe they wandered ahead?"
 Fishlegs babbled nervously.

 "I don't know!
 Shut up, and let me think!"
 Snotlout yelled at the three.
-He was the oldest and the leader of their group, and it was he who dragged Hiccup on this thing.
+He was the oldest and the leader of their group, and he was the one who dragged Hiccup on this thing.
 Not to mention Astrid was gone!
 He leaned against a tree and moaned.
 Stupid Hiccup had to get himself lost!
 While he wasn't really concerned about Hiccup, he was concerned about himself facing Stoick's wrath if they returned without the two teens.

 They plodded along for a few minutes and saw no sign of them.
 Fishlegs, the worried one, whispered anxiously, "Hiccup?
 Astrid?"

 The twins quickly picked up on his cue and they both started to yell, "Hiccup!
 Astrid!"
 Their tones weren't harsh or mad, but more worried.
 Of course, if you told them you thought that, you'd earn yourself a Thorston knuckle sandwich.

 Twenty minutes later, the nervous teens were on the verge of running around like chickens with their heads cut off.
 Tuffnut and Ruffnut wrung their four hands together and Fishlegs hyperventilated harder and harder.
 Snotlout tried to hide his quickened breathing but it was hard when the atmosphere was full of hurried in-and-exhaling.